4GeeksAcademy/css-tutorial-exercises-course/exercises/00-Welcome/README.md

 # Welcome!!

-Here are the DOM Excercises
+Here are the CSS Excercises